Submitty/submitty.github.io/_docs/sysadmin/course_archiving.md

-Note that a checkout of the files from the repo is stored in this folder for each submission click.  _Note: We intend to revise autograding to perform a shallow clone of the repository so this will not be a full clone with complete repository history.
+Note that a checkout of the files from the repo is stored in this folder for each submission click.  _Note: We intend to revise autograding to perform a shallow clone of the repository so this will not be a full clone with complete repository history._

 ```
 /var/local/submitty/courses/<SEMESTER>/<COURSE>/checkout
 ```

-And make a dump of the current contents of the database.
+Finally you may want to make a dump of the current contents of the database.

 _TODO: Add instructions... _